 Beyond creating confusion or dissatisfaction amongst employees, the consequences for mismanaging logistics regarding HR-related tasks are steep.
 If a business owner is overwhelmed by the responsibilities of running the business and managing HR, they could find themselves in a record-keeping nightmare.

 “When a business does not hire an HR manager, things will be missed,” Brannon said.
 “Important paperwork, completed photo releases that could lead to lawsuits, updating out-of-date paperwork, optimizing incorrect forms, and keeping employee tax information up to date are all essential points that could be missed by a business owner running their own HR department.”

-There is no escaping the need for human resources management.
-The question is maximizing efficiency and your return on investment.
-Many business owners try to handle everything on their own until it is no longer feasible, but when it comes to something as sensitive and critical as human resources, it is important to establish a planned transition away from the startup phase, in which owners and staff all wear many hats, to a more specialized organization with dedicated department managers.
+There is no escaping the need for HR.
+The issue is how to maximize efficiency and the return on your investment.
+Many business owners try to handle everything on their own until doing so is no longer feasible.
+However, when handling something as sensitive and critical as human resources, it’s crucial to establish a planned transition away from the startup phase, in which owners and staff all wear many hats, to a more specialized organization with dedicated department managers.